DvsenseDriver 1.2.4

 Open a camera with the given serial number.

-DVSENSE_API std::shared_ptr< DvsCamera > CameraDevice
+std::shared_ptr< DvsCamera > CameraDevice

 Shared pointer to manage camera devices.

-The dvsense::CameraDevice is an easy - to - use wrapper for dvsense::DvsCamera.
+The dvsense::CameraDevice is an easy-to-use wrapper for dvsense::DvsCamera.
 It is defined as typedef std::shared_ptr<DvsCamera> CameraDevice.

 Start And Stop The Data Streaming